 Module 11: Implementing and administering AD RMS

-The Virtual Classroom is an online forum, where you will join your instructor and fellow classmates in real time.
+The Virtual Classroom is an online room, where you will join your instructor and fellow classmates in real time.
 Everything happens live and you can interact freely, discuss, ask questions, and watch your instructor present on a whiteboard, discuss the courseware and slides, work with labs, and review.

 Yes, you can sit exams from all the major Vendors like Microsoft, Cisco etc from the comfort of your home or office.

 Your Readynez Course package includes the exam voucher for Microsoft exams, AWS exams, ISO Exams and almost every other exam.